This area guide covers Lee and Hither Green.

 - Squeezebox players head for Allodi Accordions on Lee High Road, who offer a range of new and secondhand instruments, as well as providing a repair service.

-- For everyday shopping, there is a large Sainsbury’s on Burnt Ash Road, a Lidl on the high street, and small Tesco in Grove Park and Hither Green.
+- For everyday shopping, there is a large Sainsbury’s on Burnt Ash Road, a Lidl on the high street, a Co-Op on Burnt Ash Hill and small Tesco in Grove Park and Hither Green.

 - Colfe’s School has a leisure centre that offers a wide range of sporting and fitness opportunities, and you don’t need to be a member to visit.
 Hither Green also has Lewisham’s only 24-hour gym, Anytime Fitness.